School Committee - February 08, 2024

 This is more of a comment.

-on the literacy and math outdated materials not aligning with state standards being a priority.
+I appreciate the point on the literacy and math outdated materials not aligning with state standards being a priority.

 I think that's what I heard from him as a requirement to ensure that we're looking to fund the change there.